- Beuys' recollection of being rescued in Crimea in 1944"

 In simply wrapping a grand piano in utilitarian grey felt, Beuys encased a mammoth, sonic instrument normally employed for the creation of music, with a "bandage" that essentially muted and muzzled it.
 Like most of his works, the title reveals much of the idea behind it.
 "Homogenous" suggests that the composite work is, or has recently become, a singular item, something formerly sundered apart and healed, or made whole again.
 "Infiltration" may suggest one's desire to penetrate the felt skin and restore the instrument back to the practical realm of the everyday bourgeois living room, or recital hall.
 The entire ensemble (in the manner of a visual "chamber music") relates back to the artist's own experience after being shot out of the skies during war duties and the German nation's own desperate aspiration for a new kind of postwar, collective composure.

-Grand piano, felt - Georges Pompidou Center, Paris
+Grand piano, felt - Centre Georges Pompidou, Paris

 As though it were an oblique self-portrait, there is arguably no other work by Beuys that is so intimately representative of the artist's healing fable by nomadic Tartars during World War II.
 Tethered to the Volkswagon Bus - a sure sign of an entire era of antiwar demonstration, international social upheaval, and underlying global nuclear Cold War dread - are twenty sleds, each equipped with what Beuys considered essential for personal survival of an unspecified (or unanticipated) human or natural calamity.
 Perhaps even more important, the sleds are exiting the bus, not being towed by it, as at first it may seem.
 This suggests that each sled is an independent and sentient entity, here released (or born) into the wild to find others in need of rescue.